muktiabdii/Conference_Management/README.md

 As someone passionate about backend development, I built this **REST API for a Conference Management Platform** to simplify how conferences are organized and managed.
 This project is designed to provide a **seamless and efficient** way to handle session management, attendee engagement, and administrative tasks in academic and organizational events.

-This project is also part of the **Freepass BCC 2025 selection process**, where I aim to demonstrate my backend development skills while contributing to a meaningful solution for conference management.
+This is also **my first API project**, built as part of the **Freepass BCC 2025 selection process**, where I aim to demonstrate my backend development skills while contributing to a meaningful solution for conference management.

 With this API, I aim to **enhance knowledge sharing and professional networking** while ensuring a structured and scalable system for managing conferences.
 This project is still evolving, and I'm excited to improve it further!